beansoft/react-native-console/README.md

-# React Native Console v1.3.1
+# React Native Console v1.4
-An IDEA/WebStorm/Android Studio Plugin for One-Click run React Native command, the No.1 WebStorm / IDEA plugin for React Native developers.
+An IDEA/WebStorm/Android Studio Plugin for run React Native commands, the No.1 WebStorm / IDEA plugin for React Native developers.